Corner Gas: Corner Gas: The Movie

-Corner Gas: The Movie premiered on December 3, 2014, for a limited five-day release in select Canadian theaters.
+Corner Gas: The Movie premiered on December 3, 2014, for a limited five-day release in select Canadian theatres.
 All of the major cast members returned for the film.
 A Kickstarter campaign for Corner Gas: The Movie was successfully funded on June 19, 2014.
 TSN's Jay Onrait and Dan O'Toole are in the film (formerly of Fox Sports 1), as well as TSN anchor Darren Dutchyshen and Olympic Gold Medalist Jon Montgomery.

 The movie made its broadcast premiere on CTV on December 17, 2014, and has been released on both Blu-ray and DVD.

 Animated series

 A 13-episode animated series, titled Corner Gas Animated was announced on December 19, 2016.
 The series features the voices of many original cast members (Corrine Koslo provided the voice of Emma Leroy, replacing the late Janet Wright).
 It debuted in April 2018.
 In October 2019, it was announced that it was renewed for a third season to air on CTV Comedy Channel in 2020.
 In October 2019, after a third season renewal, during the second season broadcast, it was announced that Amazon's IMDb TV (now Amazon Freevee), starting October 20.
 The fourth and final season premiered in July 2021 on CTV.
-Freevee announced in April 2022, as part of their rebrand from IMDb TV to Freevee, that the final season would release on June 20, 2022.
+Freevee announced in April 2022, as part of their re-brand from IMDb TV to Freevee, that the final season would release on June 20, 2022.